llafuente/language/compiler.markdown

 * LLVM

-  very fast, diffucult, nice linking to other languages like c/c++
+  very fast, difficult, nice linking to other languages like c/c++

 * JIT LLVM